 - None found

-Overall, we rate Shafaq Questionable due to a complete lack of transparency as well as poor sourcing of information.
-Note: Due to security issues a lack of transparency of ownership is common among Iraqi news sources.
-(M. Huitsing 5/16/2020)
+Overall, we rate Shafaq Questionable due to a complete lack of transparency and poor sourcing of information.
+Note: A lack of ownership transparency is common among Iraqi news sources due to security issues.
+(M. Huitsing 5/16/2020) Updated (07/21/2022)